DINKY 108 SAM’S CAR (1969-1974):

 A chrome version which is missing the red paint used for the rear vents and for the front radiator area has been sent in by a collector.
 This looks like a factory error but may have been a small production run because of a lack of paint to add the detail on the production line.
 More examples please!

 And finally the very rare gold version.
-A New Zealand collector has a gold 108 which curiously has gold screws.
+A New Zealand collector has two gold 108s, one of which curiously has gold screws.
 This is possibly a promotional model or specially produced as a gift for managers.

 Dr Force’s Dinky book mentions this model as does The Great Book of Dinky Toys and the former has a picture of a dark gold/bronze chromed version.